realyasswl/vc/README.md

 # How to use

+* First of all, you need to have a running http server, `nginx` or `apache httpd`, and put all files in right place.
+If you run into any problem in this step, please contact us at any time.
+Due to local static file restriction this html application cannot run directly with only browsers.
-1. Run pixel.html to see "Automatic Arrangement" and "Photo Focusing" functions.
+* Run `pixel.html` to see "Automatic Arrangement" function.
-* click photo after the animation stops, probably 10 ~ 12 seconds.
+* click photo after the animation stops to see "Photo Focusing", animation probably lasts for 10 ~ 12 seconds.
 * If the distance method is switched, the current layout will not automatically change.
-2. Run geo.html to see "Geo-location based placing" function.
+* Run `geo.html` to see "Geo-location based placing" function.

 # Python scripts